nuls-io/NIPs/NIPs/NIP2_NULS Community Constitution(Last call).md

 ## Abstract

 NULS community is an organization of a group of people who highly assent to NULS community culture and philosophy and have the same purpose and vision to work for the development of NULS community ecology.
-NULS community members include the NULS Foundation, board members, contributors, the open-source technology community - CODE CRAFT COUNCIL (CCC) and other all NULS Holders.
+NULS community members include the NULS Foundation, Council members, contributors, the open-source technology community - CODE CRAFT COUNCIL (CCC) and other all NULS Holders.